sahilthakur201525/lifetimer-app/README.md

 # lifetimer-app
-i created a lifetimer app using html css and js
+Created a lifetimer app using html css and js